katyjg/mxlive/docs/_build/html/_sources/reports.rst.txt

     'annotations': [],
     'data': {} (for plots) or [] (for tables)

-**kind**: Supported types are 'scatterplot', 'lineplot', or 'table'
+**kind**: Supported types are 'scatterplot', 'lineplot', 'pie', 'gauge', or 'table'

 **header** (tables): Used if kind='table'.
 If 'row', the first list in the list of data contains the headers; if 'column', the first item in each list is a header.